mrandri19/mrandri19.github.io/_posts/2022-01-24-predictive-sampling-and-graph-traversals.md

 `variable.observed`.
 Since the order does not matter, I decided to use DFS because of its simplicity.

-For people familiar with DAG traversals, this is equivalent to performing a [_topological sorting_](https://en.wikipedia.org/wiki/Topological_sorting) of the transposed DAG.
+For people familiar with DAG traversals, post-order traversal on our DAG is equivalent to performing a
+[_topological sorting_](https://en.wikipedia.org/wiki/Topological_sorting)
+of the transposed DAG.
 A topological ordering is the reversed post-ordering of a DAG, while in our